RedGreenBlue09/RedGreenBlue09/README.md

 - 🔭 I’m currently working on:

-  - [WFAv7 Installer](https://github.com/RedGreenBlue09/WFAv7_Installer) - An automatic batch script that help you installing Windows 10 Desktop into Lumias.
+  - [WFAv7 Installer](https://github.com/RedGreenBlue09/WFAv7_Installer) - An automatic batch script that help you install Windows 10 desktop into Lumias.

 - 🌱 I’m interested in: